- Fundaztic raised RM3 million in just 38 minutes with sixty-four investors when it went live on October 17, 2018 on ECF platform pitchIN.

 It all started thanks to the company’s founder and chairman, Jeffrey Chew who realised that there was a big gap for funding among SMEs in the country, especially for small, micro-enterprises and startups.

-“Many of these businesses aren’t being serviced by traditional Financial Institutions (FIs) not due to them not being credit-worthy but mainly due to certain regulations and policies set by the FIs,” said Calvin Foo, Fundaztic’s Outreach & Digital Marketing Officer.
+“Many of these businesses aren’t being serviced by traditional Financial Institutions (FIs) not due to them not being credit-worthy but mainly due to certain regulations and policies set by the FIs,” said Calvin Foo, Fundaztic’s Outreach and Engagement Lead.

 Fundaztic is made up of a core team with over 50 years combined experience in banking and law.
 The founder and non-executive chairman of Fundaztic, Jeffrey Chew has had a stint in Citibank and was also the Director and CEO of OCBC Bank for six years.
 He is also currently the Group CEO of Paramount Corporation Bhd.